 |---|---|---|

-| Fruit Skewers | Fresh fruit (strawberries, pineapple, melon, grapes) | Skewer the fruits and serve chilled |
+| Fruit Skewers | Fresh strawberries, pineapple, melon, grapes | Dip the fruits, skewer them and serve chilled |

-| Grilled Sliced Fruit | Pears, pineapples, peaches | Grill slices lightly and serve warm |
+| Grilled Sliced Fruit | Pears, pineapples, peaches | Lightly grill slices and serve warm |

-| Fruit-Infused Water | Fresh fruits (citrus, berries), water, mint | Add fruits and mint to water for a refreshing drink |
+| Fruit-Infused Water | Fresh fruits (citrus, berries), water, mint | Infuse water with fruits and mint for a lovely drink |

 Hydration Options: